jrieke/shape-detection/README.md

 # shape-recognition

-This is an example of object detection with neural networks (implemented with Python + keras).
+This is an example of object detection with neural networks (implemented with [keras](https://keras.io/)).
 The training images contain abstract geometric shapes and can be easily bootstraped.

 The code is split up into several Jupyter notebooks.
 They increase in complexity: